1. How long did the shutdown last?

 You could have opted in if, during the shutdown, you were in a BU represented by NTEU, worked without being timely paid, and were FLSA nonexempt, even if your job changed after the shutdown.

 11. Is there a deadline to opt in to the FLSA lawsuit?

 Because of statute of limitations concerns, eligible employees should have opted in to the lawsuit by December 2020.
 The opt-in period is now closed.

 12. Does it matter if I am competitive service or excepted service?

 No. But it does matter whether you were required to work during the shutdown.
-Employees who were required to work during the shutdown may have been called "essential" or "excepted" (but this is different from being designated as competitive v. excepted service).
-Only employees who worked during the shutdown, and were not paid on time, can join.
+Employees who were required to work during the shutdown may have been called "essential" or "excepted" (but this is different from being designated as competitive versus excepted service).
+Only employees who worked during the shutdown, and were not paid on time, were eligible to join.

 13. I worked during the shutdown but I was paid on time.
 Can I still join?